Foundation Repair Case Studies: Restoration of Historic Building

 This once extravagant and world-renowned Railroad Station turned abandoned and run down, was now back on track to being restored to its original beauty.
 Within a few short months, KETV completed all the renovations, and the building was now a state-of-the-art broadcast and web media facility.
 On October 28th, 2015, KETV aired its first broadcast.
 This once magnificent building had been returned to its original glory and is again an icon for downtown Omaha.

 When choosing a contractor to repair or upgrade your building's foundation, it is not only important to choose a contractor who has the right repair product for the situation, but it is also essential to select the contractor with the right expertise and experience.
-When choosing to work with Thrasher, you are selecting a contractor who not only knows how to do the work correctly but has over 45 years' experience doing this type of work.
+When choosing to work with Thrasher, you are selecting a contractor who not only knows how to do the work correctly but has over 45 years of experience doing this type of work.
 So don't leave the work to a beginner.
-Work with a trusted name in the industry.
-Call Thrasher.
+Work with a trusted name in foundation repair in Omaha.
+Call Thrasher Foundation Repair.